Not just brunch: 5 Points has extravagant cakes and bakes made by this chef

 When you’ve been there, the hum of servers, cooks and friends catching up over wine has probably distracted you from the silent engine of the operation: in an undisclosed location, perhaps in plain sight, there is a cookbook that contains the wealth of recipes collected over the 10 years the restaurant, 756 S. Stone Ave., has been open.

 At the end of each page of the cookbook, initials mark who last edited the recipe.
-Here remain the voices of chefs that have passed through this kitchen, their indelible mark: VP — Vonnie Pachecho (now Pacheco-Castillo), who developed their kouign-amann and is now a teacher.
+Here remain the voices of chefs that have passed through this kitchen, their indelible mark: BP — Bonni Pachecho (now Pacheco-Castillo), who developed their kouign-amann and is now a teacher.
 SS — Savanah Sandate, who is now a pastry chef at local restaurant Bata.

 “Even in recipe writing you can see their voice when they write it,” Chandler Donald, 5 Points’ current bakery manager, said.
 “I was reading a recipe from Savanah yesterday.
 This is a very Savanah recipe.
 If you’re trying to do it this way, do this, if you’re eating this right away, add the gelatin at this point.”

-“I haven’t talked to [Vonnie] in months and months but I hear her while I’m baking: Chandler, can we mise out?” he said, referencing mise en place, the prep-heavy cooking style practiced in many professional kitchens, that Vonnie taught him.
+“I haven’t talked to [Bonni] in months and months but I hear her while I’m baking: Chandler, can we mise out?” he said, referencing mise en place, the prep-heavy cooking style practiced in many professional kitchens, that Bonni taught him.

 Chandler is now in charge of stewarding these recipes.
 The legacy of these past chefs is alive in the voices he hears while he works, in the consistency of the breads, pastries, cookies and cakes that come out of 5 Points’ ovens.